The School has a number of Research Centres conducting research relevant to History, Ancient History, Archaeology and Religion.

 Rev Canon Dr Andrew ToddEmail: email@example.comTelephone: +44 (0)29 208 38001

 The Cardiff Centre for the Crusades was established in 2000 to encourage and develop Cardiff as a focus for research collaboration, conferences and publications in the field of crusading history.
-The Centre's interests embrace the history and ideology of the crusading movement, the history and archaeology of the lands conquered by the crusaders, the impact of the crusades on those lands and peoples against which expeditions were directed and from which expeditions were launched, and the history of the Military Orders.
+It is based in the School of History, Archaeology and Religion and includes leading members from all three departments within the School.
+The Centre’s interests embrace the history and ideology of the crusading movement, the history and archaeology of the lands conquered by the crusaders, the impact of the crusades on those lands and peoples against which expeditions were directed and from which expeditions were launched, and the history of the Military Orders.
 All theatres of crusading activity and any crusade from the end of the eleventh century onwards are included.

 This centre aims to promote and support scholarship on the history of religion in Asia.